Ballerina (2016 film): Cast

 There is also a French language version of the film, with the voices of Camille Cottin as Félicie and Malik Bentalha as Victor, that premiered in France on December 14, 2016.

 Production

 The film was produced at L'Atelier Animation in Montreal, Quebec, Canada.
 The filmmakers used key frame animation of Aurélie Dupont and Jérémie Bélingard, two étoiles (star dancers) of the Paris Opera Ballet, to translate realistic dance choreography to the animated film.
 Dupont became the de facto choreographer of the film's dance sequences.

 Music

 The soundtrack album was released internationally by Gaumont on December 12, 2016.
 The album features both the film's original score composed by Klaus Badelt, and songs from other artists that are used in the film.
 The film also features songs that are not included in the album, such as "Cut to the Feeling" and "Runaways" by Jepsen and "Suitcase" by Sia.

+The Japanese version has a new ending theme titled "Félicies", sung by Félicie's Japanese voice actress, Tao Tsuchiya.